Version: 1.1 | 02 April 2022

 3. Features used

-If you decide on the platform to use a payment method of the payment service provider Stripe, the payment processing is carried out via the payment service provider Stripe Payments Europe Ltd, 1 Grand Canal Street Lower, Grand Canal Dock, Dub-lin, Ireland, to whom we pass on your information provided during the ordering process together with the information about your order (name, address, account number, bank code, possibly credit card number, invoice amount, currency and transaction number) in accordance with Art.
+If you decide in TRONITY to book a subscribtion and you choose a payment method accordningly, the payment processing is carried out via the payment service provider Stripe Payments Europe Ltd, 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland, to whom we pass on your information provided during the ordering process together with the information about your order (name, address, SEPA mandate or card number, invoice amount, currency and term of usage) in accordance with Art.
 6 para.
 1 lit. b GDPR.
 The transfer of your data is exclusively for the purpose of payment processing with the payment service provider Stripe Payments Europe Ltd. and only insofar as it is necessary for this purpose.
-You can find more information about the data protection of Stripe under the URL
+You can find more information about the data protection of Stripe under the URL https://stripe.com/de/privacy#translation.

 3.2 Google reCAPTCHA